ReThink Your Drink

 Dexter and Martina

-Elementary age children are learning about the benefits of water through an innovative campaign on YouTube.
+Elementary age children are learning about the benefits of water through an innovative public service announcement campaign on YouTube.
 Kaiser Permanente created animated videos and a musical “rap” jingle featuring Dexter and Martina, who teach kids about how much sugar is in common children’s drinks, like soda and juice.

 The videos and jingle were made possible through an in-kind donation by Kaiser Permanente to the Santa Clara County Public Health Department.